A short and simple explanation

 BiPotentiostat

-• Working electrode: This is the electrode where the reaction of interest occurs
+- Working electrode: This is the electrode where the reaction of interest occurs.

 The difference between a normal potentiostat and a BiPotentiostat is the number of working electrodes.
 A normal potentiostat has one working electrode, while a BiPotentistat has two.
+The capabilities of the BiPot, which is short for BiPotentiostat, differ per instrument.

 What do the working electrodes do in a BiPotentiostat?

-Working electrode 1 performs one of the techniques listed on the bottom of this page, while working electrode 2 can have its own constant potential or follow the potential of working electrode 1.
-The reference electrode then only records the potential of the electrolyte and does not conduct current.
+Working electrode 1 performs one of the techniques listed at the bottom of this page while working electrode 2 can have its own constant potential or follow the potential of working electrode 1.
+In the latter case, you can have a potential offset between working electrodes 1 and 2 keeping the potential difference between both electrodes constant.

 Application examples:

-• Second electrode as blank or similar in the same cell for comparison
+- Second electrode as blank or similar in the same cell for comparison

-• Polarization of the surface during scanning electrochemical microscopy (SECM)
+- Polarization of the surface during scanning electrochemical microscopy (SECM)

-• Control of gate voltage transistors (ISFET)
+- Control of a transistor’s gate voltage (ISFET)

 What electrochemical techniques can be performed with a BiPotentiostat?